mworion/MountWizzard4/docs/source/config/dome.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 With the dome settle time you define the waiting time from reaching the target azimuth until the dome emits slew finished.
 This could be used for avoiding mechanical influence on the mount.
+This settle time in handled in MW4 only.
+If you could enter a settle time in your dome driver etc. the times will add up.